Guide General

 • Strict needs-based requirements

-• Prohibition on leasing
+• Historical prohibition on leasing

 • Size-based fees make large holdings expensive

-• Recent policy changes to address outflow
+• Policy reforms under discussion to address outflow

 AFRINIC:

-• No inter-RIR transfer policy
+• Inter-RIR transfer policy ratified February 2026

 Transfer policies are documented in each RIR's official policy manuals and are subject to periodic updates through their respective policy development processes.